jleekwen/google-forms-voucher-dispenser/README.md

 When Value Remaining reaches 0:

-* Card leaves the queue
+* Voucher leaves the queue
-* Next oldest card is displayed automatically
+* Next oldest voucher is displayed automatically

 ---